format_list_bulleted Topic Overview

 This is done by the card holder to initiate a TCard charge.

-2. Apply TCard transaction to an Expense Report
+2. Apply TCard transaction to an expense report

 This is done by the transaction preparer and includes transactions with the status of In Progress, Withdrawn, Rejected, Returned, or Pending Resolution.
 Refer to How To: Create Expense Report for SU Payees.
+If a purchase is for an activity in the future (e.g., airplane ticket for later travel), verifiers can enter an expense end date to reflect the accurate number of days of aging; see How To: Manage Travel Card (TCard) Expense End Date.

-3. Submit Expense Report
+3. Submit expense report

-Once all entries are complete, the preparer submits the transaction
+Once all entries are complete, the preparer submits the transaction.

 4. Approve, request more info, or reject